How to know when your child is ready to start playing the drums!

 IS IT EVER TOO LATE TO START DRUMS?

-We can assure you that is never too late to learn the drums, in fact, We’d like to see you try and resist the urge to learn once your child gets started.
-There is a reason why some of our drum rooms have more than two drum kits, because the parents love having lessons along with their kids.
-There is nothing more amazing to us than seeing child and parent bonding over their love of music.
-Be sure to ask your child’s teacher if you can join in and see if feels right for you.
-We have a buying guide for drums so you can get some tips on what to look out for both you and your child.
+We can assure you that it is never too late to learn the drums.
+We’d like to see you try and resist the urge to learn once your child gets started.
+There is a reason why some of our drum rooms have more than two drum kits, because the parents love having drum lessons along with their kids.
+There is nothing more amazing to us than seeing a child and a parent bonding over their love of music.
+Be sure to ask your child’s teacher if you can join in and see if it feels right for you.
+We have a buying guide for drums so you can get some tips on what to look out for, both you and your child.